Karim Benzema: 2023–24: Debut season and club captaincy

 Benzema scored a goal and provided an assist on his debut on 27 July in a 2–1 victory over Espérance de Tunis during the Arab Club Champions Cup.
 In August 2023, he was made the club captain for Al-Ittihad.
 After his first season, Al-Ittihad finished in fifth place in the league with Benzema scoring 13 goals with 8 assists in 29 matches.
 The disappointing campaign led to a change in managerial position for the club, one of three changes in succession.
 Later on, he was reunited with his former French manager from 2010 to 2012, with Laurent Blanc being appointed manager before the 2024–25 season.

 2024–25: Domestic double

 For the 2024–25 Al-Ittihad Club season, Benzema clinched the league title on 15 May, scoring 21 goals in 28 games all the while contributing to 30 goals that season when the club won the league after achieving 77 points.
 Not only did the team win the league title, Benzema captained Al-Ittihad to the domestic double, beating Al Qadsiah in the 2025 Saudi King's Cup Final in the King Abdullah Sports City in Jeddah.
 As well as the team trophies, Benzema won the individual award of player of the season in the league.

-2025–26
+2025–26: Mid-season departure

-On 30 August 2025, he netted a hat-trick in a 5–2 win over Al-Okhdood, bringing his career tally past the 500-goal milestone.
+On 30 August 2025, Benzema netted a hat-trick in a 5–2 win over Al-Okhdood, bringing his career tally past the 500-goal milestone.
+In late January 2026, he reportedly refused to play for Al‑Ittihad due to a contract dispute, specifically rejecting an extension offer that reportedly included no base salary and relied largely on image rights, which he and his camp found disrespectful.

+Al-Hilal

+On the final day of 2025–26 winter transfer window, Benzema completed a move to fellow Saudi Pro League club Al Hilal on a free transfer, signing a contract until 2027.
+Three days later, he netted a hat-trick on his debut in a 6–0 away win over Al-Okhdood.
+He won his first title with the club by achieving the 2025–26 King's Cup.
+On 31 August 2026, his contract with the club was terminated by mutual consent.